whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 How did you actively contribute to the Turing community?

  * Drills for Skills: I started up an extracurricular space for people to work on and polish their Ruby programming skills.
-  These sessions centered around Ruby Exercisms, where we worked independently for ten minutus, collaboratively for another ten, and finally reviewed challanges and new content for five.
+  These sessions centered around Ruby Exercisms and Codewar exercises, where we worked independently for ten minutus, collaboratively for another ten, and finally reviewed challanges and new content for five.

-  * Pahlka Posse: We focused this mod on a project that visualizes important education data to make schooling information accessible to more people.
+  * Pahlka Posse: We focused this mod on a project that visualizes important education data T o make schooling information accessible to more people.
 I played a key role in parsing PDF tables, desisgning the relational database, and seeding this data into a Rails application.

 ------------------